 ABOVE: Shown is part of the actual wampum belt given to Anthony Wayne at the signing of the treaty.
 Traditionally wampum belts were rows of marine shells strung and tied on buckskin thongs by American Indians.
 The wampum belt served to record agreements made during peace negotiations to confirm the speaker's sincerity.
 The belt is on display at the Ohio Historical Center in Columbus.

-Main Characters at the Signing
+Main characters at the treaty signing

 -